Our Jamal Musiala Biography tells you Facts about his Childhood Story, Early Life, Parents, Family, Siblings (Latisha, Jerrell) and Religion.

 In case you are not aware, the UK idea of BREXIT became the reason why Jamal Musiala’s family returned to Germany.

 With limited chances in the club’s U18 side, the rising star refused to accept a long-term Blues contract in the summer of 2019.
+Before his departure, Chelsea FC had lost a star – in the person of Michael Olise.
+The club had also missed out on having Harvey Elliott.

 How FC Bayern Munich found Jamal Musiala: